n3rdopolis/rebeccablackos/README.txt

     * This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.

-    * It is based on Debian Bookworm for Tier 1 packages.
+    * It is based on Debian Trixie for Tier 1 packages.

 How to use the ISO:
 -------------------